-I just posted a new problem set on the course website; specifically, Problem Set 6, which is due at the beginning of class on Thursday, October 11.
+Problem Set 6 is due at the beginning of class on Thursday, March 7.

 In question 1, part C of Problem Set 6, I ask you to “Find the maximum price which the insurer can charge for the coinsurance contract such that profit can still be earned while at the same time providing the typical Florida homeowner with higher expected utility from insuring and retrofitting.
 How much profit will the insurer earn on a per policy basis?”
 Here are some hints which you’ll hopefully find helpful.